 IANA stands for the Internet Assigned Numbers Authority.
-IANA is currently a division of ICANN; ICANN is a non-profit corporation that manages the namespace of the Internet.
+IANA is currently a division of ICANN, and ICANN is a non-profit corporation that manages the namespace and numerical resources of the Internet.
 IANA is currently located at the offices of ICANN (pictured below), which are situated in the Playa Vista neighborhood (Westside) of of Los Angeles, California, United States of America.

 On the 18th of December, 2015, ICANN released a PDF documents establishing the current functions of IANA; which are as follows: 1) protocol assignments, 2) internet number resources, 3) root zone management.
 Therefore, IANA is responsible for assigning, managing and administrating the following: